-State Agencies adopted the most current Analysis of Impediments to Fair Housing Choice in 2018 and continue taking actions based on that three year plan.
-The State is currently working on an addendum to further explore how the pandemic impacted the barriers and related strategies.
+State Agencies adopted the most current Analysis of Impediments to Fair Housing Choice in 2018 and continue taking actions based on that plan.
+The State is currently working on an addendum to further explore how the pandemic impacted the barriers and related strategies and updates goals as well as noting progress made since 2018.
+This addendum will likely be publicly available in early 2024.